Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Excellent Apps for Routers & Streaming Devices

-No matter which device we chose to stream Disney+ on, ExpressVPN had either a user-friendly and effective app for it, or a simpler solution compared to other VPN services.
+No matter which device I streamed Disney+ on, ExpressVPN had either an effective, user-friendly app for it, or a simpler workaround compared to other VPN services.

-All the apps, including those for Fire TV Stick, Apple TV, and Android TV, maintain the same design and UX which makes switching between seamless.
+All its apps, including those for Fire TV Stick, Apple TV, and Android TV, share the same design and UX which makes switching between seamless.

-What’s more, no other VPN connects as quickly to servers as ExpressVPN.
+No other VPN connects to servers as quickly.
 It’s by far the fastest VPN at changing your IP address, whether it’s on desktop, mobile, or on your TV.

 Fast Speeds & Excellent Customer Support